-- an IRS Verification of Non-filing Letter.
-This can be requested online at www.irs.gov/individuals/get-transcript. - In addition, our office will need a completed Federal Verification Worksheet which can be found on our website at https://www.holycross.edu/applying-aid/financial-aid-forms-and-links. - Please be advised that the Financial Aid office cannot finalize your financial aid offer until the verification process is complete. - > Your financial aid offer is contingent upon a review of all family tax documents.
+- Please be advised that the Financial Aid office cannot finalize your financial aid offer until the verification process is complete. - > Your financial aid offer is contingent upon a review of all family tax documents.
 The College reserves the right to revise a student's offer if this review reveals income or assets not considered at the time of the original notification. - Additionally, the College reserves the right to review, modify or cancel a student's offer in whole or in part if it determines that any of the information provided by a student or on the student's behalf is inaccurate or incorrect.
 Providing false information in order to obtain financial aid will result in the student losing any aid received.
 If federal funds are involved, the federal government will be so advised.
-In such cases that family will be ineligible for any College assistance in the future. - Federal funding including Direct Loans, Work-Study, Supplemental Educational Opportunity Grants and Pell Grants are considered provisional as Congress has not yet given final notification on appropriations for the 2021-2022 school year.
-Should these types of assistance fail to be funded at levels that will allow the College to

-- meet provisional offers, the financial assistance will be either reduced or canceled entirely. - > The College reserves the right to review and alter its commitment to a grant or scholarship for a student if that student fails to achieve the College's minimum academic requirements or fails to maintain a satisfactory disciplinary record. - The Office of Financial Aid must be notified in writing if a sibling fails to enroll as reported in any institution of post-secondary education (undergraduate or graduate levels).
-This may result in a change to the financial aid offer.
+In such cases that family will be ineligible for any College assistance in the future. - Federal funding including Direct Loans, Work-Study, Supplemental Educational Opportunity Grants and Pell Grants are considered provisional as Congress has not yet given final notification on appropriations for the 2024-2025 school year.
+Should these types of assistance fail to be funded at levels that will allow the College to meet provisional offers, the financial assistance will be either reduced or canceled entirely. - The College reserves the right to review and alter its commitment to a grant or scholarship for a student if that student fails to achieve the College's minimum academic requirements or fails to maintain a satisfactory disciplinary record.